lovelessangel/AzurLaneAutoScript/README_en.md

 - **Campaign**: Currently support the first 6 chapter and 7-2

 - **Events**: Support「Skybound Oratorio」, specifically map D1 and D3, supporting handling of 光之壁?
-(Fleet is unable to proceed into square that has 光之壁.
-Support 开荒)
+(Fleet is unable to proceed into square that has barriers.
+Support progression.)

 - **Daily Mission**: Able to finish everything in 30 minutes, repeated run will skip over what has been done on that day